bobekryant/bobekryant.github.io/content/Prediction Markets/election_2020.md

 </p>

 <p>
-The most popular prediction betting sites[ref]Other than the sports betting sites[/ref] are <a href="https://www.predictit.org" target="_blank">PredictIt</a> or the decentralized crypto alternatives <a href="net" target="_blank">Augur</a> and <a href="https://polymarket.com" target="_blank">Polymarket</a>.
+Some of the most popular prediction betting sites include[ref]Other than the sports betting sites[/ref] are <a href="https://www.predictit.org" target="_blank">PredictIt</a> or the decentralized crypto alternatives <a href="net" target="_blank">Augur</a> and <a href="https://polymarket.com" target="_blank">Polymarket</a>.
-Oftentimes these sites will have similar markets, so sometimes arbitrage is possible between the sites or even within the various markets in the site.
+Oftentimes these sites will have similar markets, so arbitrage is possible between the sites or even within the various markets in the site.
-When doing this it is important to read the fine print as to how the bet settles as they could slightly differ from site to site.
+Before betting it is important to read the fine print as to how the bet settles as they could slightly differ from site to site.
 In addition different sites have different betting and payout fees.
 <ul>
   <li>PredictIt has a 5% withdraw fee and a 10% winnings fee. </li>